Are Horror Movies Good Entertainment? If You Love Fear Factor

 Use Movie-Watching Safety Phrases

 Come up with phrases you can repeat to yourself quietly that reinforce scary movies aren’t real threats if you start feeling truly frightened.
-For example, saying “it’s only a movie, it can’t hurt me” or “this isn’t real” can help ground you and provide perspective.
+For example, saying “It’s only a movie, it can’t hurt me” or “This isn’t real” can help ground you and provide perspective.
 Having go-to mantras that remind you of your safety ready to repeat can make disturbing scenes less traumatic.

 However, I think if you’re to the point of being overwhelmed, stop watching altogether.
 It isn’t worth your peace of mind.